jhdavey/readmegenerator/README.md

 ## Installation

-Install all necessary packages to use this app
+To install, be sure to open your command line and type ==npm install===, then run the app using ==node index.js==

 ## Usage

-To begin, open your CLI, type "node index", answer the prompts, and then the app will create your README.md file automatically!
+To use the app, once you have it install, simply open a file in the directory you're working using "Open in Integrated Terminal", then enter ==node index.js==.
+Follow the prompts and your README.md file will be automatically generated once you've answered all of the prompts.

 ## Contributing

-Please consider contributing to my project
+Please let me know if you'd like to contribute to my project!

 ## Tests

-If you find any errors while testing, please contact me
+Please contact me below if you run into any bugs.

 ## Questions